elastic/rally/docs/adding_tracks.rst

     5. force-merge
     6. query-match-all (8 clients)

 Congratulations, you have created your first track!
-You can test it with ``esrally race --distribution-version=7.0.0 --track-path=~/rally-tracks/tutorial``.
+You can test it with Rally version 6.5.3 executing ``esrally race --distribution-version=6.5.3 --track-path=~/rally-tracks/tutorial`` or with Rally version 7.15.1 executing ``esrally race --distribution-version=7.15.1 --track-path=~/rally-tracks/tutorial`` (note to update ''index.json'' and ''track.json'' accordingly).

 .. _add_track_test_mode: